tearnhardt/BIT-NCSU/README.md

 gsutil cp '[FILE_NAME].json' 'gs://[BUCKET_NAME]'
 ```
    *This is saving the .json file to the storage bucket you made earlier.*
 6. Navigate to the Storage Bucket now and click on the .json file that should now be in it.
 This will open in a new webpage.
-SAve that document to a specific place on your computer.
+Save that document to a specific place on your computer.

 ## Python
 1. If your computer does not have Python on it, download the latest version for your computer.